barnarderc/carto-tutorial/intro-carto-01.md

 	3. Learn how to upload simple datasets to their Carto account
 	4. Learn basic interface and visualization tools available

-Subsequent workshops will demonstrate how to execute simple data manipulations in Carto, as well as add interactive elements, and customize basemaps.
+Subsequent workshops demonstrate how to execute simple data manipulations in Carto, as well as add interactive elements, customize basemaps, and embed and share maps.